Gimpy3887/Floater-Portal/README.md

 # Floater-Portal

 # Structure
-The readme file is formatted as follows, under the heading Current Issues the possible solution for the issue are references displayed as [n].
+The readme file is formatted as follows, under the heading Current Issues the possible solution for the issue are references displayed as [n] where n is an integer.

 # Current Issues
 <ul>